RageLeague/DemocraticRace/README.md

 ## Changelog

+### 0.1.6

+* Adjusted size of the slides a bit.
+* Fix problem where the day progress grift erroneously display that day 1 is completed.

 ### 0.1.5

 * [HOTFIX] Fixed the situation where no battle grafts are generated as bonus at the start of the run.